 Some Workgroup members raised concerns about the cost implications of meeting the standards across the whole network (e.g., there is no cost recovery mechanism defined for OFTOs yet).
 The ESO team acknowledged that to meet the new standards, investments will be required across the industry, the ESO included and shared that Ofgem have been engaged on this point.

+During the Workgroup Consultation, one respondent suggested that wording of Appendix I.1.1 would require restoration plans and restoration contractors to be involved in Transmission Planning timescales to meet ESRS obligations.
+The Proposer explained that every Restoration Contractor would be contracted to be available 80% of the time including for planning timescales (the other 20% of time to be managed by the BAU team and not seen as an issue).

+Workgroup members discussed the need to design the system sufficiently to support resilient generation, while not knowing what the end locations of Restoration Contractors will be.
+A Workgroup member raised that this would require Restoration Contractors to know network requirements years in advance, which could have cost implications for designing a system, especially against the background of the potentially shorter-term decisions made by Restoration Contractors.

+The Local Joint Restoration Plan, is a co-signed document which when signed contains all requirements of the code required to ensure compliance.
+When challenged that this would mean every connection would need to be planned to allow restoration, the Proposer clarified that TOs now need to be mindful that if a provider is appointed, the network should not be a barrier to a provider being a Restoration Contractor.

-The Workgroup recognised that it is impractical to require all parts of the Transmission System to have a Restoration Capability.
+The Workgroup recognised that it is impractical to require all parts of the Transmission System to have a Restoration Capability or be part of a Local Joint Restoration Plan.
 However, System Restoration needs to be considered at the design and operational stages, in particular the ability to ensure Generators or interconnectors or other parties who wish to offer a Restoration Capability can do so.
 Therefore, the legal text has been very specific in defining the need for the Transmission System to facilitate System Restoration through Restoration Plans and the subsequent wider expansion of the System.

-The Workgroup acknowledged that whilst ensuring that license standards do not apply during System Restoration, the conditions are such that plant and apparatus is not tripped because of the extreme operating conditions.
+The Workgroup acknowledged that whilst ensuring that license standards do not apply during System Restoration, the conditions already in the Grid Code are such that plant and apparatus is not tripped because of the extreme operating conditions.

 A question was raised as to whether the modification will result in a blanket change across the whole network or whether implementation of these requirements would be targeted (at first at least) – i.e., sections of the network targeted and tested prior to a blanket roll-out across the network.
 As a blanket implementation would have significant impacts on TOs and license holders, the group raised the importance of TOs understanding the implications of the ESRS changes and the duty of care to customers to balance against the changes needed.
 The ESO agreed that impacts would need to be scoped but the ESRS changes are required to meet a license obligation therefore, the need to implement the requirements remains unchanged.

-In response to the request for more design specifications to help assess the impact of the changes across the network the ESO did confirm that they had received a request to remove some specific details during earlier ESRS discussions.
+In response to the request for more design specifications to help assess the impact of the changes across the network, the ESO did confirm that they had received a request to remove some specific details during earlier ESRS discussions.